ZhenhuaYuIC/ZhenhuaYuIC.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+* Dec 2023: Our 5th ViTac workshop has been accepted to ICRA 2024, see you in Yokohama!
+* Dec 2023: One [A*STAR and King’s College London PhD Studentship (October 2024 Entry)](https://www.kcl.ac.uk/research/funding/astar-phd-studentships) is available.
+Applications are accepted from citizens of the UK, the EU, the USA, Canada, Latin America, and Australia.
 * Oct 2023: Our review on robotic perception of transparent objects has been accepted to the IEEE Transactions on Artificial Intelligence, congratulations to Jiaqi and the team! [[paper link]](https://arxiv.org/abs/2304.00157)
 * Oct 2023: I serve as an Associate Editor for ICRA 2024.
 * Sep 2023: I am promoted to Reader, thanks to all the RPL group members, collaborators, colleagues and funders!